yuki-yano/fzf-preview.vim/README.md

 -fzf-arg
 " Set the arguments to be passed when executing fzf.
+" This value is added to the default options.
 " Value must be a string without spaces.

 " Example: Exclude filename with FzfPreviewProjectGrep